paulehoffman/dns-over-http-ideas/initial-ideas.md

   getting both https: and coaps: URI templates.
 * If a stub has a DNS resolver address, there should be both DNS and HTTP requests that gets the template back.
-* Need to think about SNI for IP addresses; how do you ensure you're talking to the DNS API server you think you're talking to, if that thing doesn't have a name?
-If it does have a name, how do you bootstrap resolution? [mcmanus - it needs a name to do authentication. probably need to discover a full origin and bootstrap address]
+* Need to think about how to get both an IP address and domain name for the SNI for HTTPS.
+Related: RFC 7858 (DNS over TLS).

 ## Templates

-Likely template would be `/{queriedname}/{recordtype}` where `{queriedname}` is an FQDN (trailing dot is allowed, not required) and `{recordtype}` is numeric.  `{recordtype}` might also be allowed to be text like "AAAA" for well-known types.
+Likely template would be `/{queriedname}/{recordtype}[/?name1=value1&name2=value2&...]` where `{queriedname}` is an FQDN (trailing dot is allowed, not required), `{recordtype}` is numeric, and the optional name/value pair list are extensions.
+`{recordtype}` might also be allowed to be text like "AAAA" for well-known types.
+Any request that has extensions or modifications requires an extensions list.

 ## Protocol

 Decide what to do about multiple in-flight requests and ordering.
-Example: require H2.
+Maybe require H2.

-[mcmanus - leave it up to the http app.
-H2 is a great approach, but parallel H1 might work too. worth discussing for perf, but they have the same http semantics]
+Patrick's idea: leave it up to the application.
+H2 is a great approach, but parallel H1 might work too.
+It is worth discussing for performance.

 ### Verbs